mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

 * Which ports your KDC and and kadmind services will use, if they will not be using the default ports.
 * How many replica KDCs you need and where they should be located.
-* The hostnames of your master and replica KDCs.
+* The hostnames of your primary and replica KDCs.
-* How frequently you will propagate the database from the master KDC to the replica KDCs.
+* How frequently you will propagate the database from the primary KDC to the replica KDCs.